hjw1112/customboard/JOURNAL.md

 Also, I made BOM for the project and found sources of all parts today. and made some minor changes to case.

 **Total time spent: 3h**

+---
+# June 10th: More changes :((

+I made some change to BOM and PCB design.

+First, I changed some routing on pcb since i thought there is much better way than putting all column route at the bottom of the pcb.
+So I moved some column route.
+And for BOM, I added M2.5 hex nut and replaced standoff to alternative.
+So total cost is increased a bit.
+Also, I didn't calculate shipping cost from jlc pcb, so pcb will cost ~40$ total.
+I added all updated info to csv file in root dir and readme.md

+**Total time spent: 2h**